openstack/openstack-ansible/deploy-guide/source/overview-osa.rst

 =======================

-OpenStack-Ansible (OSA) uses the `Ansible <https://www.ansible.com/how-ansible-works>`_ IT automation engine to deploy an OpenStack environment on Ubuntu Linux.
+OpenStack-Ansible (OSA) uses the `Ansible <https://www.ansible.com/how-ansible-works>`_ IT automation engine to deploy an OpenStack environment on Ubuntu, with CentOS and openSUSE currently in Beta release.

 For isolation and ease of maintenance, you can install OpenStack components into Linux containers (LXC).